How Long Can a TikTok Video Be? 2026 Length Limits Explained

 Tips for Picking the Right Video Length

 The right length depends on the story you want to tell.
 If your idea works in 20 seconds, keep it short.
 If it takes a minute or two, use that time without stretching it.
+What matters most is whether the viewer stays with you until the end.

 Match the idea to the time

 Not every concept needs the same length.
 A dance trend or meme might be strongest under 20 seconds, because viewers often replay it several times.
+A tutorial or review might need closer to a minute so you can explain clearly without rushing.

 If you’re telling a story, you can go longer, but remember that every extra second is a chance for the viewer to swipe away.